Gulsah-G/NYC-map-spatialdata/README.md

 # NYC School Districts - Chronic Absenteeism Heatmap

-R script to demonstrate creating a heatmap using GeoJSON spatial data employing data on chronic absenteeism from NYC Department of Education.
+R script to demonstrate how to create a heatmap using GeoJSON spatial data by employing data on chronic absenteeism from NYC Department of Education.

-Downloding json files from web links is also exemplified.
+Downloding json files via web links is also exemplified.

 Links to the source data files used in the script: